-- The Gateway - provides signaling capability allowing your clients to make connections to Media Servers.
+- Gateway: Provides signaling capability allowing your clients to make connections to Media Servers.

-- The Media Server - provides WebRTC connections allowing your clients to stream media through SFU or MCU connections.
+- Media Server: Provides WebRTC connections allowing your clients to stream media through SFU or MCU connections.

-- The SIP Connector - provides interoperability with third-party SIP services.
+- SIP Connector: Provides interoperability with third-party SIP services.

 Set Up a Development Environment

-- For development, you are required to set up at least one Gateway and one Media Server for your clients to get SFU or MCU connections.
+For development, you must set up at least one Gateway and one Media Server for your clients to get SFU or MCU connections.

 Set Up a Production Environment

-For production, you are recommended to set up the following:
+For production, we recommend that you set up the following:

-- If your use case requires SIP interoperability, you need a SIP Connector.
+- A SIP connector if your use case requires SIP interoperability.

-- Allow inbound TCP traffic on port 8080 (default, configurable) for HTTP
+- Allow inbound TCP traffic on port 8080 (default) on public interfaces for HTTP

-- Allow inbound TCP traffic on port 8443 (default, configurable) for HTTPS
+- Allow inbound TCP traffic on port 8443 (default) on public interfaces for HTTPS

 - 2x CPU